codeoverflow-org/nodecg-io-docs/docs/samples/nanoleaf.md

     }
     ```

+    !!!
+ATTENTION

         Before clicking save put your nanoleaf controller into pairing mode by
         holding the on-off button for 5-7 seconds till the LED starts flashing.

         After entering your config and entering pairing mode, click save.

 3. Set the sample's (`nanoleaf`) dependency to be the newly created service
     instance (of type `nanoleaf`).

 4. If everything worked, your nanoleafs should now shine orange.
     If not you should check the NodeCG logs for any errors.